 Here it is worth highlighting Directive 2014/61/EU on measures to reduce the cost of deploying high-speed electronic communications networks, which mainly seeks to expedite implementation of the "Digital Agenda" of the European Union (EU), published in May 2010.
 That Directive was transposed into Spanish law by Royal Decree 330/2016, on measures to reduce the cost of deploying high-speed electronic communications networks.
-These regulations (Directive 2014/61/EU and RD 330/2016) ensure access by public communications networks.
-Specifically, they oblige owners, operators and holders of rights to use physical infrastructure suited to hosting high-speed electronic communications networks that provide physical infrastructure for the transmission of electricity) to meet all reasonable requests for access to their physical infrastructure under fair and reasonable terms and conditions.
+These regulations (Directive 2014/61/EU and RD 330/2016) ensure access by public communications network operators to infrastructure that is suitable to hosting public electronic communication networks.
+Specifically, they oblige owners, operators and holders of rights to use physical infrastructure suited to hosting high-speed electronic communications networks (including the operators of networks that provide physical infrastructure for the transmission of electricity) to meet all reasonable requests for access to their physical infrastructure under fair and reasonable terms and conditions.